Back to Basics: Mastering the Art of the Invoice Process

-- Quite simply, it’s a best practice that says you and your business are professional
+- It’s a best practice that shows clients that you and your business are professional

-- It’s a concrete record of work done: something for your customers to refer to when they’re writing you a cheque, or completing an ePayment, and a way for you to create an accounting record
+- It’s a concrete record of work done: something for your customers to refer to when they’re writing you a cheque, or completing an online payment, and a way for you to create an accounting record

-- It’s a further means for communicating with your client or customer, providing contact details, payment terms (and due date) and acceptable payment methods
+- It’s another way to communicate with your client or customer, providing contact details, invoice payment terms (and due date) and accepted payment methods

 When is the best time to send an invoice?

-Typically, invoices are sent upon the successful completion of a job (we dig deeper into the idea of invoicing before or after a job in this article).
-In this case you know the client is happy and that your work on the project is finished or any remaining work has been negotiated under a new agreement.
+Invoices are typically sent upon the successful completion of a job (learn more about invoicing before or after a job).
+In this case you know the client is happy, your work is finished, or any remaining work has been negotiated under a new agreement.

 The amount of the invoice will be for the agreed-upon amount you indicated in your quote, your total hours billed, or the remainder of an agreed-upon amount if your client has paid a deposit already.

-You can send an invoice by email, by post mail, or have it ready to deliver in person at the end of a job.
-Take care to find out what format your customer prefers and send your invoice in that manner.
+You can send an invoice by email, text message, mail, or you can deliver in person at the end of a job.
+Take care to find out what method your customer prefers and send your invoice in that manner.

-Time saving tip: Jobber’s invoicing feature will create multiple invoices for you in a few clicks, email them to your clients or create print labels if snail mail is your thing.
+Pro Tip: With Jobber’s invoicing feature you can create multiple invoices in a few clicks, email them to your clients or create print labels if snail mail is your thing.

-However you deliver your invoices, it’s best not to let too much time lapse between finishing a project and invoicing for it.
-Tardiness can lead to confusion and delays in getting paid.
+However you deliver your invoices, try not to let too much time lapse between finishing a job and invoicing for it.
+Tardiness can lead to confusion and delays in getting paid fast.

 What should an invoice include?

 These are the essential components of any invoice:

-- Obvious, but important: include the word ‘Invoice’ near the top of your invoice
+- The word ‘Invoice’ near the top of your invoice

 - Date the invoice was issued and the date payment is due.
 Make the due date as clear as possible, avoiding confusing terms like ‘Net 30’.

 - An invoice number for easy referral for your client and for your own records